Skip to main content

 Liz DaMaren

-Liz is a PhD student at Ready Lab.
+Liz is a PhD candidate at Ready Lab.
 She holds a Bachelor of Mechatronics Engineering & Society from McMaster University, where she also completed an Interdisciplinary Minor in Sustainability.
 Her research focuses on team dynamics and gender considerations in computer-aided design group settings, with applications for educators and industry alike.
 Outside the lab, she loves grabbing a canoe and heading into the Algonquin backcountry or exploring the city and seeing what the latest vegetarian restaurant has in store.

 Chuma Asuzu